An Interventionist Approach to Mediation Analysis: Approaches To Mediation Based On Counterfactuals Defined In Terms Of The Mediator: The CDE and PDE

-\section{Approaches to mediation based on counterfactuals defined in terms of the mediator: the $CDE$ and $PDE$}
+\section{Approaches To Mediation Based On Counterfactuals Defined In Terms Of The Mediator: The CDE and PDE}

 One approach to having $M$ remain unchanged would be for $M$ to be fixed via an intervention.
 On this view both $A$ and $M$ are treatments, and we consider the difference between an intervention setting $A$ to $a$ and $M$ to $m$, versus an intervention setting $A$ to $a'$ and $M$ to $m$.
-This leads to the definition of a {\it controlled direct effect} ($CDE$):
+This leads to the definition of a {\it controlled direct effect} (CDE):

+where $Y(a,m)$ is the counterfactual response of $Y$ had $A$ and $M$ been set, possibly contrary to fact, to values $a$ and $m$, respectively.

-If the value of $Y$ is affected by setting $A$ to $a$ versus $a'$, when $M$ is held fixed at a given value ($m$), (\ref{eq:cde}) will be non-zero.
-Given a causal graph $\cal G$, a straightforward application of graphical causal identification theory\footnote{ { See the companion paper \cite{rrs20volume_id_arxiv} and references therein.}} determines whether the distribution $P(Y(a,m))$, and thus whether the $CDE_{a,a'}(m)$ contrast, is identified.
+Note that there is a controlled direct effect for every value $m$ of $M$.
+Given a causal graph $\cal G$, a straightforward application of graphical causal identification theory\footnote{ See the companion paper \citep{rrs21volume_id_arxiv} and references therein.} determines whether the distribution $P(Y(a,m))$, and thus whether the $CDE_{a,a'}(m)$ contrast, is identified.

 There are situations in which other notions of direct effect are more natural.
-In particular, there are contexts in which we wish to know whether $A$ taking the value of $a'$ (rather than the baseline level $a$) would lead to a change in the value of $Y$ if the effect of $A$ on $M$ were `blocked'.
-Specifically, if the effect on $M$ of $A$ taking $a'$ was blocked so that the mediator $M$ takes the the value $M(a)$ that $M$ would take were $A$ set to the baseline value $a$.
+In particular, there are contexts in which we wish to know whether $A$ taking the value of $a'$ (rather than the baseline level $a$) would lead to a change in the value of $Y$ if the effect of $A$ on $M$ were ``blocked.''
+Specifically, if the effect on $M$ of $A$ taking {value} $a'$ was blocked so that the mediator $M$ takes the the value $M(a)$ that $M$ would take were $A$ set to the baseline value $a$.